TylerSaccomanno/ESP32-WebPhotoFrame/README.md

 ```

 Development Notes
-Server-side image resizing ensures low memory footprint on ESP32
+ - Server-side image resizing ensures low memory footprint on ESP32

-ESP32 loop is intentionally simple for reliability and clarity
+ - ESP32 loop is intentionally simple for reliability and clarity

-Dashboard UI is minimal by design: thumbnails + basic controls

-Messages are ephemeral: cleared after ESP32 reads them
+ - Messages are just a fun part: Not neccesarily a big part of the project nor something you will notice that often when .

 Future Enhancements
 Local image caching on ESP32 for smoother transitions